 Reducing the file size of an Excel workbook is essential for efficient storage and sharing.
-Here are some effective strategies to accomplish this:
+Here are some effective ways to shrink a file size in Excel.

-Open the Excel file and identify large pictures or images that contribute to the file’s size.
+Open the Excel file and identify large pictures or images contributing to the file’s size.

-Click on the picture you want to compress.
-Go to the “Format” tab and select “Compress Pictures.”
+Click on the picture you want to compress, navigate to the “Format” tab, and select “Compress Pictures”.

 Repeat these steps for all large images.